Web Accessibility

 Black and white are suitable for contrast, but so are colors.
 Using various contrasting colors and hues in your design can make it viewable by people with or without color-blind deficiencies.
 By playing with the brightness and saturation of the colors, you can adjust how others see the content.
 These little tweaks allow better viewability.

-Avoid non-compatible color combinations
+Avoid non-compatible color combinations.

 You need to be wise when picking out the color combinations you want for your site.
-Color blindness affects people in different ways, so determining which color combos are alright to use in web design can be challenging.
+Color blindness affects people in different ways, so determining which color combos are suitable to use in web design can be challenging.
 For example, people dealing with red-green color blindness would have a different color vision deficiency than someone with blue-yellow color blindness.

 The following are a few color combinations you will want to avoid since they might end up being a nightmare for color-blind people: